ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Enables or disables extended parsing of date and time formatted strings.

-The setting doesn't apply to date and time functions.
+The setting doesn't apply to [date and time functions](../../query_language/functions/date_time_functions.md).

 Possible values:

-- `'best effort'` — Enables extended parsing.
+- `'best_effort'` — Enables extended parsing.

-    ClickHouse can parse all the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) data and time formats.
+    ClickHouse can parse the basic format `YYYY-MM-DD HH:MM:SS` and all the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date and time formats.
 For example, `'2018-06-08T01:02:03.000Z'`.

 - `'basic'` — Use basic parser.

-    ClickHouse can parse only the basic format `YYYY-MM-DD HH:MM:SS`.
+    ClickHouse can parse only the basic format.

 **See Also**